App-vNext/Polly/docs/Polly-V8.md

     .Add<MyResult>((v, context) => IsError(context)) // retrieve data from context for evaluation
     .AddException<InvalidOperationException>() // exceptions
     .AddException<HttpRequestMessageException>() // more exceptions
+    .AddException(e => IsError(e)) // exception predicates
     .Add<MyResult>((v, context) => await IsErrorAsync(v, context)); // async predicates
 ```

-In the preceding sample retry strategy handles 3 different types of results.
-This allows sharing of the retry strategy across the different result types.
-It is also possible to retrieve additional details from the `ResilienceContext` when handling the result.
+In the preceding sample you can see that with `ShouldRetry` you can handle the following scenarios:

+- Asynchronous predicates.
+- Synchronous predicates.
+- Concrete value results.
+- Custom function based callbacks.
+- Multiple result types.
+- Exception types or predicates based on exceptions.

 ### Packages